tlsnotary/tlsn/crates/notary/server/README.md

 ### Signing
 To sign the notarized transcript, the notary server requires a signing key.
 If this signing key (`notarization.private_key_path` in the config) is not provided by the user, then **by default, a random, ephemeral** signing key will be generated at runtime.

-This ephemeral key, along with its public key, are not saved anywhere by default.
-They will disappear once the server stops.
-This makes them only suitable for testing, unless relevant public key infrastructure is used.
+This ephemeral key, along with its public key, are not persisted.
+The keys disappear once the server stops.
+This makes the keys only suitable for testing.

 ### TLS
 TLS needs to be turned on between the prover and the notary for security purposes.
 It can be turned off though, if any of the following is true.